 $schema

-: Returns the key-value metadata of the Schema
+$metadata: Returns the key-value metadata of the Schema as a named list.

-Modify or replace by assigning in (batch$metadata <- new_metadata
+Modify or replace by assigning in (batch$metadata <- new_metadata).

 All list elements are coerced to string.

-: Returns a list of Array
+$columns: Returns a list of Arrays

 # NOT RUN {